You are here : Visit England > Devon > Exmoor > Lynton

 Back to Lynton, now pretty much a tourist village, Lynton has plenty of shops, and tearooms to refresh you.
 There is also a small museum dedicated to Exmoor, and a church with origins dating to the 13th century, although most of the current church dates from reconstructions and modifications in the 17th-19th centuries.

 Keep an eye out for what's on at the little cinema at Lynton - dating from 2001 and one of the smallest cinemas in the country, it has been installed inside an unused methodist Chapel.
 Don't go expecting a multi-screen extravaganza and a wide choice of blockbusters, but just a good time in comfortable surroundings.
-See What's on at Lynton cinema for details of the forthcoming films.

 Things to do in Lynton